-Most of our nonprofit clients implement careful policies and procedures to protect their assets, maximize their impact and comply with the law; however, even the most thoughtful organization sometimes fails to keep a clear written record of its deliberations.
+Nonprofit board and committee meeting minutes are an often overlooked key to good governance.
+Most of our nonprofit clients implement careful policies and procedures to protect their assets, maximize their impact, and comply with the law; however, even the most thoughtful organization sometimes fails to keep a clear written record of its deliberations.
 Unfortunately, organizations that are thoughtful in their decision-making often don’t get the full benefit of their actions because they fail to show their work.
 That is where minutes and consents come in.

-A. Minutes of Meetings.
-Board and committee meeting minutes are an important form of record keeping for all organizations.
+Board and committee meeting minutes are an important form of record-keeping for all organizations.
 Minutes serve as the official (and legal) record of the meeting of the board of directors.
 They are presumed to be correct and are considered legal evidence of the facts they report.
 Thus, they should consist of a clear, accurate, and complete report of all business transacted and should be worded in a manner that is simple and unambiguous.

 - the date and time of the meeting,